-29. Salviata (Italy) – Prepared with a handful of simple ingredients and passed down for centuries, this oven-baked omelette can be whipped up in a matter of minutes.
-To make this Tuscan favourite, you’ll need eggs, fresh sage leaves, grated Parmigiano, milk, flour, and butter.
+29. Salviata (Italy) – Prepared with a handful of simple ingredients and passed down for centuries, this oven-baked omelet can be whipped up in a matter of minutes.
+To make this Tuscan favorite, you’ll need eggs, fresh sage leaves, grated Parmigiano, milk, flour, and butter.

 30. Croque-madame (France) – What do you get when you take an ultra-decadent croque-monsieur (a ham, gruyere, and béchamel sandwich) and layer a fried egg on top?
 A sinfully divine croque-madame, of course.

-31. Kuku (Iran) – This dish is like a Persian frittata, and it’s packed to the brim with nutrients and outstanding flavours thanks to ingredients like spinach, dill, parsley, coriander, fenugreek, and turmeric.
+31. Kuku (Iran) – This dish is like a Persian frittata, and it’s packed to the brim with nutrients and outstanding flavors thanks to ingredients like spinach, dill, parsley, coriander, fenugreek, and turmeric.

-34. Shakshuka (Israel and North Africa) – There’s a reason this one-skillet wonder has taken brunch menus around the world by storm: it’s nourishing, it’s filling, and it’s downright delicious.
+34. Shakshuka (North Africa and Israel) – There’s a reason this one-skillet wonder has taken brunch menus around the world by storm: it’s nourishing, it’s filling, and it’s downright delicious.
 To make it yourself, simply poach eggs in a hearty spiced tomato and pepper sauce.

-35. Chipsi mayai (Tanzania) – If a French fry omelette sounds like your version of a perfect breakfast, you’ll love chipsi mayai, a popular Tanzanian street food favourite made with chips (AKA fries) and eggs.
+35. Chipsi mayai (Tanzania) – If a French fry omelet sounds like your version of a perfect breakfast, you’ll love chipsi mayai, a popular Tanzanian street food favorite made with chips (AKA fries) and eggs.

 36. Doro wat (Ethiopia) – Chicken is the main ingredient in this robust and comforting stew, but it’s not complete until you’ve added whole hard-boiled eggs to top off the recipe.

-37. Nigerian scrambled eggs (Nigeria) – This dish brings together a colourful and fiery medley of eggs, bell peppers, onions, tomatoes, and chilli peppers.
+37. Nigerian scrambled eggs (Nigeria) – This dish brings together a colorful and fiery medley of eggs, bell peppers, onions, tomatoes, and chili peppers.

-38. Rolex (Uganda) – Rolex is a ubiquitous Ugandan street food, made with a cabbage-onion-tomato omelette wrapped in chapati.
+38. Rolex (Uganda) – Rolex is a ubiquitous Ugandan street food made with a cabbage-onion-tomato omelet wrapped in chapati.

 39. Eggs Benedict (USA) – The impeccably balanced combination of soft poached eggs, decadent hollandaise sauce, and crispy bacon make this timeless recipe a brunch classic.